7up Logo

 7up Logo 1987

-1986 was marked by another sale of the brand and its division into two brands – in the USA and Europe.
-In America, the owner was Hicks & Haas, which merged with Dr. Pepper.
+The year 1986 marked the next sale of the brand and its division into two brands – in the United States and Europe.
+In America, the owner became Hicks & Haas, which merged with Dr. Pepper.

-The bright red background was removed, leaving only the red circle.
-It symbolized cherry – a new taste of that time.
-The letters also acquired color for the first time in history.
-Green with a white outline, which indicated the main flavor of the drink was lime, the rind of which was green.
-In general, the logo has become bright and life-affirming.
+The bright red background was removed, leaving only a red circle.
+It symbolized cherry—a new taste for that time.
+The letters were also colored for the first time in history: green with a white outline, which indicated that the main flavor of the drink was lime, the rind of which was green.
+In general, the logo became bright and life-affirming.

 1989 – 1995